luizbgomide/sovereign/delver-creation.md

 Skills may overlap in their application; the character may use either skill at their discretion.

 - **Exert**: Run, swim, climb, jump, labor for long periods, throw things, or otherwise exert your physical strength, stamina, and coordination.
 Even a PC with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
-- **Heal**: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind. - **Know**: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
+- **Heal**: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind.
+- **Know**: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
 While some sages might specialize in particular fields, most learned folks have a broad range of understanding, and will rarely be unable to even attempt to answer a question relevant to this skill.
 - **Lead**: Inspire others to follow your lead and believe in your plans and goals.
 Manage subordinates and keep them focused, loyal, and motivated in the face of danger or failure.
 A successful leader will keep their subordinate’s faith and confidence even when reason might make the leader’s plan appear questionable at best.
 - **Magic**: Cast or analyze magic and know things about famous mages or notable magical events.
 Classes that can’t cast spells obtain only intellectual and scholarly benefits from this skill.
 - **Notice**: Notice small details, impending ambushes, hidden features, or concealed objects.
 Detect subtle smells, sounds, or other sensory input.
-- **Punch**: Fight unarmed or with natural body weaponry.
+- **Brawl**: Fight unarmed or with natural body weaponry.
 Punch, kick, grapple, or otherwise brawl without the benefit of man-made tools.
 This mode of fighting is inefficient at best without a Feat to improve it, but it’s reliably non-lethal.
 - **Shoot**: Fire a bow or crossbow or throw a hurled weapon.
 Maintain ranged weaponry and fletch arrows.
-- **Sneak**: Move silently, hide in shadows, avoid notice, pick pockets, disguise yourself, pick locks, defeat traps, or otherwise overcome security measures.
+- **Sneak**: Move silently, hide in shadows, avoid notice, pick pockets, disguise yourself, pick locks, disable traps, etc.
 - **Stab**: Fight with melee weapons or throw a hurled weapon.
 Maintain and identify weaponry.

 ## Starting Improvements